bede/hostile/README.md

 # Hostile

 Hostile removes host sequences from short and long reads, consuming paired or unpaired `fastq[.gz]` input and producing `fastq.gz` output.
 Batteries are included – Hostile downloads and saves a human T2T-CHM13v2.0 + HLA reference genome to `$XDG_DATA_DIR` when run for the first time.
-Read headers are replaced with incrementing integers for privacy and more compressible FASTQs.
+Read headers can be replaced with incrementing integers (`--rename`) for privacy and more compressible FASTQs.
 Hostile is implemented as a Python package with a CLI and Python API, but heavy lifting is all done by compiled code (Minimap2/Bowtie2 and Samtools).
 When used with a masked reference genome, Hostile achieves near-perfect retention of microbial reads while removing >99.5% of human reads.
 Please read the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.04.547735) for further information and open a GitHub issue, [tweet](https://twitter.com/beconsta) or [toot](https://mstdn.science/@bede) me to report issues or suggest improvements.